error-less/Duet/README.md

 - #### Server used : [Express JS](https://expressjs.com/)

 ## Frontend

-    ejs as templating language
+- ejs as a templating language
-    CSS and JavaScript for styling
+- - CSS and javascript for styling
+- Bootstrap for responsivness